Stuck for gift ideas? Here are some low-waste gifts ideas for foodies. Options for all budgets and tastes.

 The ideas below include gifts that are low in packaging, like bulk purchased foods packed in recycled jars, or reduce plastic packaging in the future, like a reusable coffee cup.

 Coffee and Tea Lovers

-Brewery/wine tour and tasting.
 Know someone who is into craft beers?
-Or likes wine.
+Or likes wine?
 Consider a tasing voucher or a tour.

-Cooking Class.
 Cooking skills not only add variety to your diet, but they also help you to reduce food waste.
-Cooking classes don’t have to be expensive.
-I have a friend who teaches cooking Iranian cuisine in her kitchen.
+And cooking classes don’t have to be expensive.
+I have a friend who teaches Iranian cuisine in her kitchen.
 Small, intimate classes like these support the local economy and are super fun and intimate.
 You just have to keep your ear to the ground to find them as they are usually only advertised via word-of-mouth.

-High tea.
-A high tea can be a lovely way to while away the afternoon.
+High tea can be a lovely way to while away the afternoon.
 If you can’t find one in your local area or it’s out of your budget, you could make your own high tea in your garden or at a park.

 Bulk Gifts and Gifts in Jars